lehner-lab/Biophysical_Ambiguity/README.md

 7) Plotting_for_Model_biochemical_ambiguity.R
 All the codes for plotting are listed here, except the dose-response curve codes that are included in the dose-response R curves (No.4 and No.5 aobve)

+# To be noted:
+Some functions may give errors but it can be safely ignored.